Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

-Christian Felber, is a pioneer and initiator of the project Gemeinwohl-Ökonomie (economy for the common good.
-Since 2019 he is Senior Fellow at the IASS Potsdam.
-His book Gemeinwohlökonomie (Piper 2018) made it to the Spiegel bestseller list for non-fiction books in 2021.
-With his ideas and approaches, Christian Felber wants to promote an ethical market economy that aims less at the profit of the individual and more at the added value for the common good.
+Christian Felber is a pioneer and initiator of the Gemeinwohl-Ökonomie (Economy for the Common Good) project.
+Since 2019, he has been a Senior Fellow at the IASS Potsdam.
+His book, Gemeinwohlökonomie (Piper, 2018), made it to the Spiegel bestseller list for non-fiction books in 2021.
+With his ideas and approaches, Christian Felber aims to promote an ethical market economy that prioritizes the common good over individual profit.

 Talk and discussion

-Economy for the common good: An economic model with future with particular regard to digitalization
+Economy for the common good: An economic model for the future with particular regard to digitalization

 Our Experts

-Isabel Gomez works in Communications and PR at Cradle to Cradle NGO, a Berlin-based nonprofit organization that wants to establish Cradle to Cradle as an approach towards true sustainability and resource protection in our society.
-Before that, Isabel was a business and finance journalist for ten years.
+Isabel Gomez works in Communications and PR at Cradle to Cradle NGO, a Berlin-based nonprofit organization that aims to establish Cradle to Cradle as an approach towards true sustainability and resource protection in our society.
+Previously, Isabel worked as a business and finance journalist for ten years.

 Talk and discussion

-Cradle to Cradle – a holistic approach to circular economy
+Cradle to Cradle – a holistic approach to the circular economy

 Workshop